 Although KYC checklists are essential for certain businesses, you do need to ensure that your customers don’t have a poor user experience.

-If customer onboard takes 2-4 months and countless back and forth emails, then the time to value for your customers is too long.
+If customer onboarding takes 2-4 months and countless back-and-forth emails, then the time to value for your customers is too long.
 Even if they stick out the process, they won’t be your biggest fans by the end of it, a situation which could affect their decisions in terms of giving you future business or recommendations.

 Common mistakes include: